zippy1978/stark/doc/common-concepts.md

 anotherMessage := "Hello, I'm inferred !"
 ```

-!> For the moment, an uninitialized variable has not default value.
-This will change in the future.

 ### Assignment

 Variables are mutable by default.
 That means that they can be re-assigned if needed: